masarum/atom-zenburn-prime-syntax/README.md

-# zenburn theme
+# Zenburn' theme

+This is a fork from [colindean/atom-zenburn] (https://github.com/colindean/atom-zenburn) with some minor highlighting fixes and subtle color changes, mostly for JavaScript.

+The original README follows:

 [Zenburn](http://slinky.imukuppi.org/zenburnpage/) is a low-contrast theme meant for long coding sessions.
 It was originally a vim theme, but it's grown from there.

 ![screenshot](http://i.imgur.com/F9fHfwh.jpg)

 ## Licensing

 This theme for Atom is based on
 [Colin T.A.
 Gray's version](https://github.com/colinta/zenburn) for TextMate.

 Like it, it's released under the terms of the MIT license.